 Extensive-stage disease is cancer outside a single hemithorax or the presence of malignant cells detected in pleural or pericardial effusions.
 Less than one third of patients with SCLC will present with limited-stage disease; the remainder of patients often have extensive distant metastases.

 NSCLC has 4 stages, I through IV (using the TNM system).
-TNM staging is based on tumor size, tumor and lymph node location, and the presence or absence of distant metastases (see Table 4: Tumors of the Lungs: New International Staging System for Lung Cancer).
+TNM staging is based on tumor size, tumor and lymph node location, and the presence or absence of distant metastases (see see New International Staging System for Lung Cancer).

 Tests for initial evaluation and staging: